-The Sony WF-C500 are good for commute and travel.
-They struggle to block the sound of rumbling bus and plane engines, but they're portable and have a sturdy case to protect them when you're out and about.
-They also have a long continuous battery life of under 12 hours.
-The case holds only one extra charge, but they should still last you through a long flight or your 9-5 workday and commute.
+The Sony WF-C500 are good for commuting and travel.
+They struggle to passively isolate you from the sound of rumbling bus and plane engines, but they're portable and have a sturdy case to protect them when you're out and about.
+While their battery lasts nearly 12 hours, the case only holds one extra charge.
+They'll still last you through a long flight or commute.

 The Sony WF-C500 are truly wireless headphones, and you can't use them wired.